 The process is the same, whichever method is used.

 Step 1: List all Possible Causes

 We begin by identifying the disease conditions which have "undigested fat in stools" as a symptom.
-Here are four possibilities:
+Here are five possibilities:

 - Short Bowel Syndrome

 We then identify all possible symptoms and risk factors of each possible cause, and check the ones that apply:

 high LDL cholesterol level